sunny0103/DS_project/README.md

 # Data Science project
 The Data source is diverse.
-It will elaborate more details on each project's readme file
+It will elaborate more details on its notebook

 ## crowdfunding marketing data set
 - Source of data : Datacamp